 The Aroostook War of 1838-39, a bloodless confrontation over the international boundary between the British colony of New Brunswick, Canada, and the state of Maine, revived fears about the region’s vulnerability.

 The fort was named for Major General Henry Knox, America’s first Secretary of War, who was born in Boston but retired to Thomaston, Maine, in 1796.
 It was garrisoned with its first troops in 1863 during the Civil War.
 These troops were mostly comprised of recruits in training before assignment to active duty, and the fort never saw battle during the war.
-When the Civil War was over, the fort was not garrisoned again until the Spanish-American War began in 1898.
+After the Civil War, the fort was not garrisoned again until the Spanish-American War began in 1898.
 At this time, a controlled minefield was laid in the river.
 But, once again, the fort never saw any military action.

 Fort Knox also serves as the entry site for the observation tower of the Penobscot Narrows Bridge, which opened to the public in 2007.
 The 420-story observatory is the tallest occupied structure in Maine.
 The only observatory bridge in the Western Hemisphere and the tallest in the world, the granite obelisk has won multiple awards for engineering excellence.
 Its visitors find the 360° views stunning.